 Chakra UI also offers a powerful theme customization API we leverage heavily to apply the principles of our design system to Chakra components via dedicated theme files that separate the styling from functionality.
 This separation of concerns makes it easier to reason about our code and makes the files themselves a lot lighter.

-Chakra UI also comes with some helpful hooks like useDisclosure that come in handy.
+Chakra UI also features with some helpful hooks like useDisclosure that come in handy.

 If you use Chakra UI for your own component library, you will probably need some alias imports to deal with name collisions.